Claude Code Plugins

 name community-docs

-description Community folk knowledge system for empirical patterns.
-Three tiers: blessed (author-approved), folk_wisdom (multiple confirmations), superstitions (single observation).
+description Community superstitions - unverified observations from pattern development.
 Use when encountering undocumented edge cases or framework quirks not in official docs.
+Verified knowledge should be upstreamed to labs docs.

 Location: community-docs/ in community-patterns repo